 Internet companies are under increasing pressure to remove illegal content swiftly, as new laws come into force.
 Discussions on taxation for the Internet economy come into focus again, as tax avoidance schemes are revealed.
 In Davos, world leaders and businesses raised concern about emerging technologies, cybersecurity, and the monopoly of giant Internet companies.
 What were the main Internet governance updates in January, and how will they shape future developments?
 What can we expect in February?
 Join us for our next monthly briefing, on Tuesday, 30th January, for a round-up of the major global IG and digital policy developments.

 You receive hundreds of pieces of information on digital politics.

 We receive them, too.

 We decode, contextualise, and analyse them.

 Then we summarise them for you.

-The Internet governance in January 2017 briefing takes place on Tuesday, 31st January, at 12:00 UTC (13:00 CET).
+The Internet governance in January 2018 briefing takes place on Tuesday, 30th January at 12:00 UTC (13:00 CET).
 Join us online, or in Geneva, or from any of the hubs; fill in the registration form to reserve your place.
-Registration is now closed.